croucherk/SANS-Holiday-Hack-2023/challenges/luggage-lock.md

 ![Figure 8: Unlocking a One Wheel Rotary Combination Lock](/gif/luggage-test-success.gif)

+We have successfully decoded the combination of a one wheel rotary combination lock without prior knowledge of the code.

 ## Decoding a Four Wheel Rotary Combination Lock

 With our attack methodology matured, let us now attempt decoding a combination lock with 4 wheels.